Blue Palm Environmental

 Notice of Violation

-An NOV stems from a complaint or an investigation of a permit violation and it indicates a problem that must be solved within a specified time frame; NOVs identify certain tasks that must be completed before operations on certain portions of a job are allowed to continue.
+An NOV stems from a complaint or an investigation of a permit violation, and it indicates a problem that must be solved within a specified time frame; NOVs identify specific tasks that must be completed before operations on certain portions of a job are allowed to continue.
 Prompt response, documentation, and communication to NOVs can prevent further enforcement actions and get your site back up and running.

 • The degree of harm that the violation caused